FOODTIME™- An Evidence-Based Intensive Feeding Program for Picky and Rigid Eaters

 My child only eats a limited variety of foods, how can feeding therapy help expand his diet?

-- Floortime Feeding therapy takes a closer look into the various reasons causing difficulties with eating.
-Therapists then create an individualized treatment plan targeting the specific needs of your child with the goal in mind of increasing their repertoire of food to make meal time a more positive experience.
+- Therapists then create an individualized treatment plan targeting the specific needs of your child that focuses on helping them choose to increase their repertoire of food to make mealtime a more positive experience.

 How do I know the right time to begin feeding therapy?

-Why should my child come to The Floortime Center for feeding therapy?
+Why should my child come to The Floortime Center for FOODTIME™?

-The overall goal of the intensive feeding program will be to create a foundation in key areas that are effecting age appropriate feeding, as well as provide parents with education and treatment ideas for the home for carryover of progress and generalization of skills.
+The overall goal of the intensive feeding program will be to create a foundation in key areas that are affecting age-appropriate feeding, as well as provide parents with education and treatment ideas for the home for carryover of progress and generalization of skills.

 Goals of feeding therapy include: